sonatype/helm3-charts/charts/nexus-iq/README.md

 These charts are designed to work out of the box with minikube using both ingess and ingress-dns addons.

-The current releases have been tested on minikube v1.25.1 running K8S v1.23.1.
+The current releases have been tested on minikube v1.25.1 running Kubernetes v1.23.1.

 ## Adding the Sonatype Repo to your Helm